Jiseong-Michael-Yang/DSC3009/README.md

 ## 5. Conclusion

-  * The Sinnificance of the Project
+  * The Significance of the Project
     * Bank profit = loan interest - deposit interest
     * Optimize the profit by offering customized financial product